 Song was the first Korean to be elected to both of those positions but since then, Metro Los Angeles has been home to numerous Korean politicians including Chang Joon “Jay” Kim, Cyndi Otteson, Dave Min, David Ryu, John Lee, Michelle Eunjoo Park Steel, Sukhee Kang, and Young O. Kim.

 Elected office isn’t, of course, the only way to engage in politics and over the years, Korean Angelenos have organized numerous civic and cultural organizations.
 In 1961, the Korean Chamber of Commerce was organized under Frank Ahn.
 In 1962, Charles Yoon founded the American Korean Civic Organization.
 The Korean Association of Southern California (KASC) was also organized in 1962 with partial funding from the Korean Consulate General.
 In 1963, the old Danish Hall reopened as the Korean Community Center after it was purchased by the locally prominent Leo Song, Ho “Charles” Kim, Won-yong “Warren” Kim, and Hyung-soon.
-The KASC moved to a new location in 1972 and later, its current location which has also been home to the Korean American Community Center, which also housed the Korean Chamber of Commerce, the Korean Students Association of Southern California, and the Korean Trader’s Association of America.
+The KASC moved to a new location in 1972 and later, its current location has also been home to the Korean American Community Center, which also housed the Korean Chamber of Commerce, the Korean Students Association of Southern California, and the Korean Trader’s Association of America.
 In the mid-1980s, the KASC was renamed the Korean American Federation.
 More recently, Jae Hwan Lim founded Humans of North Korea.
 Although neither specifically nor strictly a Korean organization, K-Town for All deserves to be singled out for serving some of the most vulnerable residents of Koreatown, its unhoused population.

 KOREA HOUSE AND KOREAN-ANGELENO CUISINE